surajssd/blog_contents/content/post/2021/01/kubeadm-flatcar.md

 This blog shows a simple set of commands to install a Kubernetes cluster on [Flatcar Container Linux](https://www.flatcar-linux.org/) based machines using [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).

+You might wonder why this blog when one can go to the official documentation and follow the steps?
+Yep, you are right.
+You can choose to do that.
+But this blog has a collection of actions specific to Flatcar Container Linux.
+These steps have been tried and tested on Flatcar, so you don't need to recreate and test them yourself.
+There are some nuances related to the read-only partitions of Flatcar, and this blog takes care of them at the control plane level and the CNI level both.

 ![Flatcar Container Linux](https://kinvolk.io/media/flatcar-linux-public-release_huff9ce14b9fc0c4cb57265a53fd2259cb_16308_900x0_resize_box_2.png "Flatcar Container Linux")

 # Textual Steps